appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- entity_data: Information about the SE being created.
+entity_data: Information about the SE being created.<br>
-- issuing_agent: The IA creating the SE, including its ID and public key.
+claim_agent: The VCA creating the SE, including its ID and public key.<br>
-- entity_id: The unique identifier assigned to the SE.
+entity_id: The unique identifier assigned to the SE.<br>
-- notary_receipt: A cryptographic proof that the entity creation was logged in the Transparency Log.
+notary_receipt: A cryptographic proof that the entity creation was logged in the Transparency Log.<br>
-- sd_jwt: The SD-JWT containing the KYC claims and the entity_id for the SE.
+sd_jwt: The SD-JWT containing the KYC claims and the entity_id for the SE.<br>

 ### Add KYC Claims API

-Once an SE has been created, the IA uses this API to add KYC claims to the Claim Graph.
+Once an SE has been created, the Vetting Claim Agent uses this API to add KYC claims to the Claim Graph.
 This API also records the event in the Transparency Log and issues a new Notary Receipt.

 Endpoint:
 POST /na/entity/{entity_id}/kyc